Compiling with Intel compilers on Windows is a distinctive task from MacOS or Linux.

 - PGI via

-Windows Intel MPI is only for the Intel Fortran compiler and none other at this time.
+Windows Intel MPI is only for the Intel Fortran compiler and no other Fortran compiler at this time.
+For C/C++, WIndows Intel MPI supports Visual Studio and the Intel compilers only.

 use mpi_f08 the Fortran 2008 bindings.